jfitzpatrick99/dicompipeline/README.md

 the user could specify which files should be skipped or even to keep going even if one or more files could not be loaded.
 For large, messy datasets this would be a requirement.

+And in fact the above safeguards are part of my pipeline.

 Part 2: Model Training Pipeline
 -------------------------------